-Garland, a Conservative, was the representative for Virginia's 12th congressional district from 1839 to 1841.
+Garland was the representative for Virginia’s 12th congressional district and was a Conservative.
+He served from 1839 to 1841.

 From Dec 1835 to Mar 1841, Garland missed 535 of 1,684 roll call votes, which is 31.8%.
 This is on par with the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.